uiowa-mgb/uiowa-thesis/notes/faq.md

    or other"` change that line to say `"builder": "basic"` then change `"distro": "whatever"` to say `"distro": "texlive"` If this doesn't work feel free to open an issue.

+[^1]: Due to the thesis requirements we have to import biblatex to fix the
+    spacing to be single space while the rest of the document is double spaced.
+    This causes issues if you try to import the package later as you can only import each package once in latex.